A three-node cluster with Apache Kafka

 -

 Enter the server name.
-This will be set as the host name in the operating system.
+It will be set as the hostname in the operating system.

 -